 BBC National Short Story Award 2020

-The BBC National Short Story Award with Cambridge University (NSSA) opens for submissions today with Radio 4 presenter, journalist and author Jonathan Freedland chairing the judging panel for the BBC NSSA, an award that has enriched both the careers of writers and the wider literary landscape since its launch fifteen years ago.
+Radio 4 presenter, journalist and author Jonathan Freedland is chairing the judging panel for this year's BBC National Short Story Award with Cambridge University (NSSA) - an award that has enriched both the careers of writers and the wider literary landscape since its launch fifteen years ago.

 National Short Story Award 2020